Introduction

 #define / #undef

-Sometimes, you'll want to have shared values across your project instead of copy-pasting them everywhere.
-This is where #define
+Sometimes, you’ll want to have shared values across your project instead of copy-pasting them everywhere.
+This is where #define comes in.

--ined.
-Substitution only applies to whole words.
-Text inside of double or single quotes is not processed for substitution, so "This is BIG."
+Text inside double or single quotes is not processed for substitution, so "This is BIG." would not be modified even if a define named BIG were defined.

-is an embedded expression, which does get processed for macro substitution.
+That’s different from "This is [BIG].", where BIG is an embedded expression, which does get processed for substitution.

 #define DAY 0